-V. Workload Relating to Persons at Large and the Eight New Indictments
+V. Workload Relating to Persons at Large and New Indictments

-34. There are currently eighteen accused at large, twelve of whom the Prosecutor intends to transfer to national jurisdictions for trial.
-Based on the average of sixty-two trial days per accused, trials of the remaining six accused will require 372 days.

-35. The Completion Strategy of September 2003 indicated that twenty-six suspects were at large.
-As the Prosecutor's strategy is to prosecute, before the ICTR, those persons bearing the greatest responsibility for the crimes committed in Rwanda in 1994, the number of suspects under investigation was reduced to sixteen in the Completion Strategy submission of April 2004.8 Following the completion of investigations in respect of the genocide, the files involving eight of these persons have been closed due to lack of evidence.
-Eight indictments against the remaining eight suspects have been confirmed.
-Five of these persons remain at large and are included in the eighteen fugitives mentioned above (para.
-34).
+- 30. There are currently eighteen accused at large, most of whom the Prosecutor intends to request to transfer to national jurisdictions for trial. - 31.
+The Completion Strategy of September 2003 indicated that twenty-six suspects were at large.
+As the Prosecutor's strategy is to prosecute, before the ICTR, those persons bearing the greatest responsibility for the crimes committed in Rwanda in 1994 (paras.
+14-16), the number of suspects under investigation was reduced to sixteen in the Completion Strategy submission of April 2004.8 Following the completion of investigations in respect of the genocide, the files involving eight of these persons were closed due to lack of evidence.
+Eight indictments against the remaining eight suspects were confirmed in 2005.
+Five of these persons remain at large and are included in the eighteen fugitives mentioned above.
 The Prosecutor has also taken account of the mandate of the ICTR, as emphasized by Resolution 1503, to investigate reports of violations by the Rwanda Patriotic Front (RPF).